bit-team/doc/mainwindow.rst

 ++++++++

 The Timeline lists all Snapshots which where already taken.
-You can browse them to see its contents in right hand `Files View`.
+You can browse them to see its contents in right hand `Files View`_.
 The first item ``Now`` is not a Snapshot.
-It is a live view on the local filesystem.
+It is a live view on the local file-system.
 It shows exact the same as your normal file browser.
 Multi selection is possible to remove multiple Snapshots altogether.

 Files View
 ++++++++++
-Depending on selection in left hand `Timeline` this will either show the original files or the files in the selected snapshot.
+Depending on selection in left hand `Timeline`_ this will either show the original files or the files in the selected snapshot.
 You can jump directly to your home or include folders in ``Shortcuts``.